 We hope that Departments will promote digital accessibility to their students too.

-Contact Lilian Soon with your department or team champion.
+Contact Lilian Joy with your department or team champion.
 The list of champions will be added here soon.

 Accessibility information from various teams at the University: